j1mh0/blog/archetypes/default.md

 title: "{{ replace .TranslationBaseName "-" " " | title }}"
 date: {{ .Date }}
 lastmod: {{ .Date }}
-draft: true
+draft: false
 keywords: []
 description: ""
 tags: []
 categories: []
-author: ""
+author: "Jim"

 # You can also close(false) or open(true) something for this content.
 # P.S. comment can only be closed
 comment: false
-toc: false
+toc: true
 autoCollapseToc: false
-postMetaInFooter: false
+postMetaInFooter: true
 hiddenFromHomePage: false
 # You can also define another contentCopyright. e.g. contentCopyright: "This is another copyright."
 contentCopyright: false